Marshmallow (film): Release

-The film was released in theaters on April 11, 2025.
+Marshmallow premiered on March 29, 2025, at the Panic Fest film festival in Kansas City, Missouri.
+The film was released in U.S. theaters on April 11, 2025, by distributor Hemlock Circle Productions.

 Reception

 On Rotten Tomatoes it has a 83% rating based on reviews from 12 critics.

 Matt Konopka of Dread Central gave it a 3 out of 5 rating, and wrote: " Convoluted and absurd as this grim summer camp slasher meets Goosebumps story becomes, it nonetheless resonates at a time when one too many adolescents aren’t being told the truth about the society they exist in."

 Kat Hughes of The Hollywood News gave it a 4 out of 5 rating, calling it "A new spin on an old classic".
+In a more negative review, Frank Swietek of One Guy's Opinion called it a "mash-up of horror and sci-fi [that] proves ultimately less than the sum of its many parts."

+Sequel

+A sequel was announced in January 2026, with director DelPurgatorio and actors Lawrence, Cech, Malas, and Friedman all returning.